1 / 10

 The Renault Clio marked out this territory as one of its key strengths in previous generations.
 With this evolution of the species, Renault has traded some of the cabin’s refinement in favour of sharper handling by firming up the suspension.
 It’s a balance we’re not convinced by as more road noise can be heard inside the Clio than in many rivals, notably the Volkswagen Polo.

-When you move up to the Clio trims with larger wheels, the level of road nose strays into becoming intrusive.
+When you move up to the Clio trims with larger wheels the level of road noise strays into becoming intrusive, this is most notable on the 1.6 hybrid at low speeds.

 Countering this is very little wind disturbance, even at motorway pace.
 Renault has also made a thorough job of isolating engine noise from the cabin, so even when working the smaller capacity engines hard they remain pleasantly quiet.
 You will have to rev these motors on occasion to get decent acceleration from them, such as when joining a dual carriageway for instance.